Trust-Machines/core-eng/deno-proxy/README.md

 ## Protocol

-The program communicates with `test.mjs` file using STDIO.
-All messages should be ASCII.
+The program communicates with `test.mjs` using STDIO.
+All messages should be ASCII symbols.

 Each message contains

 - a lenght of a JSON part of the message,
-- symbol `|`,
+- a '|' symbol,
-- a JSON message.
+- a JSON part of the message.

 ### Examples